FelipeSalustiano/FelipeSalustiano/README.md

 [![Power BI](https://img.shields.io/badge/Power%20BI-F2C811?style=for-the-badge&logo=power-bi&logoColor=black)](https://powerbi.microsoft.com/)

 ## 🌟 What Motivates Me?
-My passion for data!
-I aspire to become a Data Scientist and explore the endless possibilities of transforming numbers and information into powerful insights.
+I have a deep passion for data and technology.
+I aspire to become a Data Scientist, exploring the endless possibilities of transforming numbers and information into powerful insights.
+I am especially fascinated by using Machine Learning to make predictions and uncover patterns that drive smarter decisions.

 ## 📚 What Am I Learning?
-Currently, I’m diving deep into Data Science, sharpening my abilities in data analysis, programming, and machine learning to build a strong and impactful career in the field.
+Currently, I am deeply immersed in Data Science, confidently honing my skills in data analysis, programming, and machine learning.
+With hands-on experience and a strong commitment to continuous learning, I am building a solid foundation to make a meaningful impact in the field.

 ## 🎯 My Goal?
-Creating data-driven solutions that generate real value for people and businesses, transforming insights into impactful actions!
+Developing data-driven solutions powered by Machine Learning to extract actionable insights, drive informed decisions, and create real value for people and businesses.

 ## 🔗 Connect With Me!
 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/salufelipe_)